csauve/todotxt-parser/README.md

 parser.parse "x 2014-12-02 Task A",
   requireCompletionDate: false

-# a priority clears the ambiguity; it is now the creation date
+# a priority clears the ambiguity; it's now the creation date
 parser.parse "x (A) 2014-12-02 Task A",
   requireCompletionDate: false
 ```

 ### ignorePriorityCase
-When changed to `true`, both `A-Z` and `a-z` will be allowed for priority.
+When set to `true`, both `A-Z` and `a-z` will be allowed for priority.
 The priority is still always converted to upper case after capture.

 ### hierarchical
 Standard `todo.txt` has no notion of subtasks.
 Indentation is not allowed because the result is no longer sortable in a meaningful way.
 If you want to group a set of tasks under one project, each task needs to be annotated with the same `+Project` tag.
 This can clutter large projects, and it's difficult to see at a glance which tasks are associated by project.
 If the ability to sort lines alphabetically is not important to you, and you would rather be able to logically group tasks under other tasks, then there is **hierarchical mode**: